DHIRAL2908/Cyber-identity-awareness/docs/index.md

 This website is made to to explain, minimize, take steps against and ensure prevention from cyber identity and security related issues!

 ### Introduction:
 Here are the checklist and cyber attacks index.
-Click on any of them you might be suspicous of or want to know more about, to proceed further.
+Click on any of them, that you might be suspicous of or want to know more about, to proceed further.

 ### [-> Security Checklist](security_checklist.md)